mattijn/topojson/README.md

 - `rdtree`

-Inclusion of `rdtree` is highly recommended, as it will improve speed substantially!
+Inclusion of `rdtree` is highly recommended, as it will improve speed substantially for geographical data containing many objects.
+Download dependencies from https://www.lfd.uci.edu/~gohlke/pythonlibs/ for Windows and use `pip` for Linux and Mac.

 The packages `geopandas` and `geojson` are solely used in the tests and recognized as types with the extractor.

-Download dependencies from https://www.lfd.uci.edu/~gohlke/pythonlibs/ for Windows and use `pip` for Linux and Mac.

 Installation of the Python module `rtree` depends on the C++ library `libspatialindex`.
-For a installation on Mac can install this using `brew`:
+For a installation on Mac one can install this using `brew` as such:

 ```bash
 brew install spatialindex